davidbhr/CompactionAnalyzer/README.md

 ## Installation

 Simply install the CompactionAnalyzer via Pip by running following command in the console:

 ```python
 pip install CompactionAnalyzer
 ```

+Alternativley, you can download a standalone ".exe" executable of the 3D TFM software saenopy [here](https://github.com/davidbhr/CompactionAnalyzer/zipball/master](https://github.com/rgerum/saenopy)).
+CompactionAnalyzer is included here, if you select the "Orientation" tab.

 *Alternatively: The package can be installed by cloning this repository or downloading the repository as a zip file [here](https://github.com/davidbhr/CompactionAnalyzer/zipball/master).
 For installation, run the following command within the unzipped folder, in which the *setup.py* file is located: `pip install -e .`.
 This automatically downloads and installs all other required packages.*

+## Read more

+Read more about the method in the following article

+DOI of the paper: TODO: Write a paper

 ## Tutorial